 Safety check and test ride:

-If there are any problems noticed during the ride, note where they happen and what the noise is.
+If there are any problems noticed during the test ride, note where they happen and what the noise is.
 Remember when you are shifting, try to avoid the chain being on the big in back to big in front as well as the other extreme of small in back to small in front.
 This is bad chain alignment and tension, not a bad adjustment.
 Noise during some or all gears is a problem.

 - 3. Verify whether the chain is sitting on the gears and not off.
 Turn crank with rear wheel raised and check for excessive play in the bottom bracket (the main crank bearing) and for crank arm attacment tightness.